Chizuko Yoshida: Work

 Her woodblock prints range from geometric abstraction to music to phenomena in nature to beautiful gestures composed of butterflies or flowers.
 A refined Japanese aesthetic prevails within her use of various modern international styles.

+Despite the range of her work, Chizuko became best known for her butterfly prints, which proved consistently popular; commissions for new versions, both large and small, kept her producing them for many years, at times well after she had grown tired of the subject, simply because they sold so well.
+Her close, sustained observation of butterflies gives these prints, nearly always based on them, a striking intensity.

 Collections and exhibitions

 Her work was exhibited at the College Women's Association of Japan from its beginning in 1956 and in the annual Contemporary Women's Exhibition in Ueno Museum from 1987 onwards.
 She was invited to exhibit in many international art and print biennials.

 In 2014, Chizuko was part of the exhibit "Breaking Barriers: Japanese Women and Print Artists 1950-2000" at the Portland Art Museum.
 From September 27, 2025 – January 4, 2026, the Portland Art Museum mounted the first major museum retrospective of Chizuko’s work.

 The largest collection of her works can be found in the Yokohama Museum of Art, with works also in the British Museum, Art Institute of Chicago, Philadelphia Museum of Modern Art, the Tokyo International Museum of Modern Art, and the Minneapolis Institute of Art.